 - The objective is to create interesting, new greeting card design concepts.
 It is not to reinvent or redesign the official UCLA word mark logos and design marks.

-- Designs should incorporate the theme “Celebrating the Bruin Spirit”
+- Designs should incorporate the theme “100 years of Bruin cheer”

 - Designs may include original illustrations of the UCLA campus and buildings.